BEAST-Fitting/beast/docs/install.rst

 package:

-Go to the `BEAST GitHub homepage <https://github.com/karllark/beast>`_ and click on the green `Clone or download` button, then select `Download ZIP`.
+Go to the `BEAST GitHub homepage <https://github.com/karllark/beast>`_ and click on the green 'Clone or Download' button, then select 'Download ZIP'.
 Unzip the file and place the resulting 'beast-master' folder in the directory from which you would like to work on it.